 - A smooth user journey without any overzealous pop-ups

-These principals cross over in many areas which means you can’t just focus on one area.
-For each new pages, post, product and more you have to look at the E-A-T principal as a whole.
+These principals cross over in many areas, so you can’t just focus on one area.
+For each new page, post, product and more, you have to look at the E-A-T principle as a whole.